techmyth/techmyth.github.io/content/posts/ntap-flexcache.en.md

   - "NetApp"
 ---

-Starting In Ontap 9.8 release NetApp decided to add support for the Windows SMB protocol to the FlexCache technology.
+Starting In Ontap 9.8 release NetApp decided to add support for the Windows SMB protocol to the `FlexCache` technology.
 At last…..

-In this blog, I will create a source volume as origin and a flexcache volume on a remote cluster.
+In this blog, I will create a source volume as origin and a `flexcache` volume on a remote cluster.
 In the lab example I will also validate the benefit offered by the ability to extend a central CIFS share natively.

-I used the NetApp documentation as a reference to define what a Flexcache volume is and what it is used for.
+I used the NetApp documentation as a reference to define what a `Flexcache` volume is and what it is used for.

 ![Text](/img/f751fba8c585a669d5f9f36497c9c310-2.webp#center)

-> A FlexCache volume is a sparsely populated volume that is backed by an origin volume.
-The FlexCache volume can be on the same cluster as or on a different cluster than that of the origin volume.
-The FlexCache volume provides access to data in the origin volume without requiring that all of the data be in the FlexCache volume.
-Starting in ONTAP 9.8, a FlexCache volume also supports SMB protocol.
+> A `FlexCache` volume is a sparsely populated volume that is backed by an origin volume.
+The `FlexCache` volume can be on the same cluster as or on a different cluster than that of the origin volume.
+The `FlexCache` volume provides access to data in the origin volume without requiring that all the data be in the `FlexCache` volume.
+Starting in ONTAP 9.8, a `FlexCache` volume also supports SMB protocol.

 ##### [NetApp Documentation Portal](https://docs.netapp.com/ontap-9/topic/com.netapp.doc.pow-fc-mgmt/GUID-F4CE375E-DB00-403E-A20D-FB6CE6116D07.html)

 To begin with, I used as a reference the following diagram showing an Active Directory domain with two sites named Gurabo and Ponce.
-Both sites have an Ontap cluster with version 9.8P4.
-Flexcache requires the creation of `Intercluster` type interfaces..
+Both sites have an Ontap cluster with version 9.8P4. `Flexcache` requires the creation of `Intercluster` type interfaces.

 ##### Note: The Ontap simulator was used for the lab